zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/oml-notebooks/oml-notebooks.md

 ## Introduction

-This lab walks you through the steps to This lab walks you through the steps to sign into Oracle Machine Learning Notebooks, create an OML notebook, create an OML notebook based on the template example notebooks, and create jobs to schedule notebooks to run at specific day and time.
+This lab walks you through the steps to sign into Oracle Machine Learning Notebooks, create an OML notebook from scratch, create an OML notebook based on the template example notebooks, and create jobs to schedule notebooks to run at specific day and time.

 Estimated Time: 15 minutes